 GAFMansard Roof Installation

-- Nailing Operation: To ensure the sealing in shingles, the nailing operation is done.
-We apply four quarter-inch size nails for this work purpose.
+- Nailing Operation: To ensure the sealing of shingles, the nailing operation is done.
+We apply four-quarter-inch size nails for this work purpose.
 Nails are applied in both directions (top and bottom) of the shingles.

 - Installing Underlayment: For roof purposes, the slope should be 2: 12 and 4: 12.
 We install the GAF leak barrier in the portion where an ice dam may be formed.
 Eaves must be hung from 6mm from the top and must extend 610 mm inside the wall.
 The roof is totally covered by the GAF roof deck protection.

 - Installing Starter Strip Shingles: In this step, at first, we use GAF starter roof shingles along the rake and eaves portion.
 It is generally used to resist wind pressure.

 - Installing Shingles: Here, we place the shingles with the nail at the lower nail zone line.
 Shingle exposure must be 143 mm.
 Installing roof accessories and details: This is the last portion of the mansard roof installation where we install ventilation by some ventilation products.

 - How Much Does a Yard of Concrete Weigh